M0stafaMazhar/AngularTask-Vodafone/README.md

 ## Overview

-The Recipe Finder is a single-page application (SPA) developed with Angular 10+.
+The Recipe Finder is a single-page application (SPA) developed with Angular.
 It integrates with the Spoonacular recipe API to provide users with a dynamic and interactive platform for discovering, searching, and managing recipes.

 ## Components